radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 ::

-     RADICAL_ENMD_VERBOSE=REPORT python get_started.py
+     RADICAL_ENTK_VERBOSE=REPORT python get_started.py

 And that's it !
 That's all the steps of the pattern.
 Let's take a look at the complete code in the example.
+You can generate a more verbose output by setting ``RADICAL_ENTK_VERBOSE=INFO``.

 .. literalinclude:: scripts/get_started.py